Submit Wildlife / Plant Data and Information

 The type of data you have collected will determine how you should proceed with the submission.
 For instance, if you have collected data as part of a rigorous inventory, work under a Wildlife Act permit, a long-term monitoring program, or a research project you will want to complete the Wildlife Inventory Projects submission.
 Individual observations can be submitted through Incidental Observations drop down below.

-Use the Wildlife Species Inventory submission site to submit data and information from inventory (general surveys, census and telemetry) projects conducted in B.C.
+Use the Wildlife Species Inventory submission site to submit wildlife and/or plant data and information from inventory (general surveys, census and telemetry) projects conducted in B.C.
 Reports, review articles, management summaries, and standard scientific research reports may also be submitted where copyright permissions allow.

 Find the appropriate SPI data submission template for your project.